 Who is this guy?

-I am a fourth-year Ph.D. candidate in Linguistics at the University of Arizona.
+I am a fifth-year Ph.D. candidate in Linguistics at the University of Arizona.

 I grew up in Pittsburgh, PA and so speak Pittsburgh English natively, but I have lived in Boston, MA and Tucson, AZ for school.

 I received my B.A. in Linguistics (with minors in History and in Arabic Studies) from Boston College in 2014,

 and my M.A. in Linguistics from the University of Arizona in 2018.